 the New Canal Lighthouse Museum and Education Center

-The historic New Canal Lighthouse at West End on Lakeshore Drive was severely damaged by Hurricane Katrina.
-The Lake Pontchartrain Basin Foundation's construction of a new lighthouse is complete.
+The historic New Canal Lighthouse at West End on Lakeshore Drive was severely damaged by Hurricanes Katrina and Rita in 2005.
+The Lake Pontchartrain Basin Foundation's reconstruction of the lighthouse is complete.
 The light shines nightly for all to see.
-Finishing reconstruction of the education center and site is moving forward.
 The beacon was re-lit in September 2012.
-Visit our Facebook page to watch the project's progress.

 Support Our New Canal Lighthouse

-We still need your help in our efforts to complete the lighthouse site.
+We still need your help in our efforts to support the lighthouse.
 Please consider making a donation or purchasing a personalized brick today!

 Please send checks and money orders to LPBF, P.O.
 Box 6965, Metairie, La.
 70009; or call in with your credit card to (504) 836-2215.
 Please write on the check or money order ATTN: Lighthouse.

 LPBF’s mission is to offer programs that focus on the history of the lighthouse, the ecology of the Pontchartrain Basin and the critical coastal issues we face today in South Louisiana.
-The museum will have on display a fresnel lens that was believed to have been in the lighthouse in the early 1900's.
-There will also be displays depicting the history of the region and the lighthouse, the work of LPBF, recreational and commercial lake opportunities, and LPBF's plan to make our coast sustainable for the future.
+The museum has on display a fresnel lens that was believed to have been in the lighthouse in the early 1900's.
+There are also displays depicting the history of the region and the lighthouse, the work of LPBF, recreational and commercial lake opportunities, and LPBF's plan to make our coast sustainable for the future.

 Starting in 1999, LPBF actively sought ownership of the lighthouse.
 By the fall of 2007, we had dismantled the destroyed lighthouse and salvaged its pieces.
 The communications building at the lighthouse site was repaired and has been operating as our Education Center since 2009.